Attendance & Punctuality

 The cost, convenience or availability of a particular holiday will not be taken into consideration.

 Absence for performing ‘Umrah or Hajj may be agreed by the Headteacher, but will not exceed 5 days, in addition to the regular 10 days, in any school year.
 This will only be applicable if the child herself is going for ‘Umrah or Hajj, proof of which will have to be provided to the school.
-Again, the discretion on whether or not to grant approval for ‘Umrah or Hajj will remain with the Headteacher absolutely.
+Again, the discretion on whether to grant approval for ‘Umrah or Hajj will remain with the Headteacher absolutely.

-Parents or guardians who take their children out of school without permission, either without applying for permission at all or despite having been refused permission, will be issued with fixed penalties of £50 per each day of unauthorized absence and may face possible prosecution in court on charges of truancy.
-Also, all unauthorized absences equivalent to a period of ten or more consecutive school days will automatically result in the removal of the absent child from the school’s registers and the matter will immediately be referred to relevant authorities.
+Parents or guardians who take their children out of school without permission, either without applying for permission at all or despite having been refused permission, will be issued with fixed penalties of £50 per each day of unauthorised absence and may face possible prosecution in court on charges of truancy.
+Also, all unauthorised absences equivalent to a period of ten or more consecutive school days will automatically result in the removal of the absent child from the school’s registers and the matter will immediately be referred to relevant authorities.

 Any child whose annual attendance percentage is below 85% and/or punctuality percentage below 75% will not be offered a place at the school for the following academic year.